Team

 Store Operations

-Tillie joined the Codman team wanting to get even closer to working directly with food grown locally after working at farm to table restaurants in the Boston area (Dear Annie and Field & Vine).
+Tillie joined the Codman team wanting to get even closer to working directly with food grown locally after working at farm-to-table restaurants in the Boston area (Dear Annie and Field & Vine).

-As our first ever Full-time Farm Chef she is excited about creating dishes for the Codman community using seasonal ingredients from the farm.
+As our first ever full-time Farm Chef, she is excited about creating dishes for the Codman community using seasonal ingredients from the farm.

 Tillie is a recent New England transplant originally from Iowa.
 She moved from Seattle to attend BU’s Gastronomy Program after changing careers from clinical research to follow her passion through food.